Located at the crossroads of central, eastern and south-eastern Europe, Romania is a member of the European Union and has 16 commercial airports.

 II LEGAL FRAMEWORK FOR LIABILITY

-The principal legislation in Romania in a combination of international, European and national.
+The principal legislation in Romania is a combination of international, European and national.

 i International carriage